 Nonetheless, certain actions can only be done after performing a certain step.
-While it might cost a lot of gamers some unnecessary bucks, it is a necessity to have, especially when you’re playing Minecraft on Xbox.
+While it might cost a lot of gamers some unnecessary bucks, it is necessary, especially when you’re playing Minecraft on Xbox.

-The Xbox version of Minecraft requires you to have a live subscription in order to play online with your friends.
+The Xbox version of Minecraft requires a live subscription to play online with your friends.
 However, the online version is still readily available.
 Therefore, local multiplayer is still playable without an active Xbox Live subscription.

-Needless to say, the game is extremely fun when played with friends.
-However, it does not mean you will absolutely need to have an active subscription to enjoy the multiplayer experience.
+The game is extremely fun when played with friends.
+However, it does not mean you must have an active subscription to enjoy the multiplayer experience.

 What is an Xbox Live Gold Subscription?

-The Xbox networking service is only accessible by paying a set amount every month.
-The main premise is to provide its users with online connectivity so they can enjoy the multiplayer options of the said game.
+The Xbox networking service is only accessible by paying a fixed monthly amount.
+The main premise is to provide its users with online connectivity so they can enjoy the game’s multiplayer options.
 This service is currently available on the following variants of Xbox:

 - Xbox One